christoff-buerger/racr/examples/examples-overview.md

 Implementation of an _[fUML](http://www.omg.org/spec/FUML/) Activity Diagram_ interpreter, the competition scenario of [_The TTC 2015 Model Execution Case_](http://www.transformation-tool-contest.eu/2015/solutions_execution.html) of the [_8th Transformation Tool Contest_](http://www.transformation-tool-contest.eu/2015/).
 For a description of the scenario consult `./ttc-2015-fuml-activity-diagrams/documentation/the-ttc-2015-model-execution-case.pdf`.

-The interpreter reuses the atomic Petri nets language.
+The implemented activity diagram interpreter reuses the atomic Petri nets language.
 Attribute-based analyses map _fUML Activity Diagrams_ to Petri nets; their execution coincides with the respective diagram's execution.
 Since _fUML_ is a subset of the _Unified Modelling Language_, the example demonstrates the application of RAG-controlled rewriting for the specification of metamodel semantics and relates it to well-known metamodelling concepts.
-The task compromises the development of an executable domain model for activity diagrams, including their domain concepts with intrinsic and (deduced) extrinsic properties, containment and (deduced) non-containment relations, well-formedness semantics and transformational execution semantics.
+The task compromises the development of an executable domain model for _fUML Activity Diagrams_, including their domain concepts with intrinsic and (deduced) extrinsic properties, containment and (deduced) non-containment relations, well-formedness semantics and transformational execution semantics.

 The interpreter won the _Overall Quality Award_ of _The TTC 2015 Model Execution Case_ and is accompanied by a peer-reviewed paper explaining its implementation in detail: